-Grace Christian University seeks to graduate culturally intelligent individuals who are prepared to serve in an increasingly complex global marketplace.
+Grace Christian University seeks to graduate courageous ambassadors for Christ who make an eternal impact wherever they go.
 The opportunity to pursue an education in a cross-cultural context presents students with a unique learning experience that ties curriculum content to practical life experiences and fosters a sense of cultural awareness and partnership in God's work around the world.
-Grace has a Study Abroad Scholarship to support students desiring to participate in cross-cultural experiences.
-Scholarship information can be found at gracechristian.edu/study-abroad.
-Students interested in study abroad opportunities may contact an academic advisor for more information.
+Students interested in study abroad opportunities may contact the trip leader for more information.